saifeemustafaq/resume_elaborate/exp/harness_tpm.md

   - **Innovation** (20%): Novel use of emerging tech (e.g., WASM, eBPF)

 #### Post-Event Integration
 - **Plugin Marketplace:** Launched a curated directory for hackathon submissions, featuring automated security scans and compatibility checks.
-Top plugins like **“DriftGuard”** (IaC drift detection) were adopted by 14% of enterprise customers within three months.
+Top plugins were adopted by 14% of enterprise customers within three months.
 - **Maintainer Onboarding:** Created a Maintainer Guidebook detailing contribution workflows, including how to request Harness Cloud credits for performance testing.
 Assigned senior engineers as mentors for high-potential projects.

 ---